Sign Up Individually Start a Chapter Flyer

 VAW Global Health Alliances develops community health systems while providing interns the opportunity to work alongside experienced local healthcare professionals.
 VAW Global Medical Interns work closely with community partners to implement primary medical clinics across low- and middle-income countries (LMICs).
-Through the Medical Outreach program, interns learn about healthcare in a global context and disease diagnosis, treatment courses, and clinic operations through shadowing, measuring vital signs, and learning about basic pharmacology — all under the direct supervision of experienced local physicians and staff.
+In the Medical Outreach program, interns learn about healthcare in a global context.
+Through shadowing local physicians, interns will also learn about disease diagnosis, treatment courses, clinic operations, and basic pharmacology.

 Interns will prepare for their trip throughout the year by attending team training sessions, participating in local community service projects, and developing team building activities, led by their Team Leader or Faculty Team Leader.
 Interns are required to attend trainings and workshops prior to their trip, so that they are well prepared upon arrival in country.

 This is an intensive internship — valuable to future nurses, physicians, physicians assistants, as well as other future healthcare providers, global practitioners, and anyone interested in gaining skills in public health while supporting healthcare systems around the world.